Accessibility Checklist for Testers

 • Focus visibility

 • How to test: Use TAB key to go through site.
-Can you always locate your keyboard focus?
+Can you always tell where you are?

 • User impact: Keyboard-only, screen reader, assistive tech, power users, distracted, low short-term memory, low computer literacy, low vision